Exercise and fitness

 Health benefits of walking

-In this article, we've rounded up some of our most frequently asked questions about walking and why it's so good for us, answered by our expert team.
+In this article, we've rounded up some of our most frequently asked questions about walking and why it's so good for us, answered by Raj Kundhi, senior physiologist and associated registered nutritionist.

 How much exercise should I be getting a week?

-As a guide, the NHS suggests that we do at least 150 minutes of moderate aerobic exercise a week.
-For example, this could be brisk walking (walking at a pace that gets your heart beating faster, but you can still hold a conversation) for 30 minutes, 5 days a week.
-Or you can even break it up into shorter bursts of 10 minutes, if that works better for you.
+As a guide, the NHS suggests that we do at least 150 minutes of moderate, or 75 minutes vigorous aerobic exercise a week1.
+For example, this could be brisk walking (walking at a pace that gets your heart beating faster, but you can still hold a conversation) for 30 minutes, five days a week.
+Or you could even break it up into shorter bursts of 10 minutes if that works better for you.

 What physical benefits might I see from regular walking?

 Walking regularly is shown to have numerous benefits to our overall physical health.
-It can help to reduce our risk of several conditions such as cardiovascular disease, high cholesterol and diabetes.
+It can help to reduce our risk of conditions such as cardiovascular disease, high cholesterol and diabetes2.
 Additionally, if we are in a calorie deficit regular walking can help with weight loss.

 Walking is also a great way to help develop and maintain our muscle mass and strength in our lower body.
+For an added challenge, consider using ankle weights or carrying water bottles to add to resistance training.
 This is particularly important as we age as it can help to reduce the risk of falls.

 What are the mental health benefits of regular walking?

-There’s good evidence that walking can improve symptoms of depression and low mood.
-In fact, researchers have found that walking more than two times a week, for over 30 mins each time over ten weeks has real benefits for mental health.1
+There’s evidence to suggest that walking can improve symptoms of depression and low mood.
+In fact, researchers have found that walking more than two times a week, for over 30 mins each time over ten weeks, has real benefits for mental health3.

-Dr Mark Winwood, Clinical Lead for Mental Health Services at AXA Health, says that physical activity can help develop resilience, improve low moods and boost self-esteem.
+Physical activity can help us to develop resilience, improve low moods and boost self-esteem.
 And walking is a great way to start.

 Is brisk walking better than jogging?

-Starting daily jogs if you’re fairly inactive will place a lot of strain through your muscles, which may cause tightness in the lower body and potentially stiffness in joints.
-Like any exercise, it’s always best to build up gradually, making sure your body is adapting well to the increases in activity.
+Starting daily jogs if you’re inactive could place a lot of strain through your muscles, which may cause tightness in the lower body and potentially stiffness in joints.
+Like any exercise, it’s always best to build up gradually, making sure your body is adapting well to the increases in activity, and remember to stretch before and after exercising.

 I’m not very active, is there anything I should be aware of before I start walking a little more?